tcltk/tcl/doc/markdown/timerate.md

 : The **-overhead** parameter supplies an estimate (in microseconds, which may be a floating point number) of the measurement overhead of each iteration of the tested script.
 The passed value overrides, for the current invocation of **timerate**, the overhead estimated by a previous calibration.
 Overrides may themselves be measured using **timerate** as illustrated by a later example.

 [-direct]{.lit}
 : The **-direct** option causes direct execution of the supplied script, without compilation, in a manner similar to the [time] command.
-It can be used to measure the cost of **Tcl\_EvalObjEx**, of the invocation of canonical lists, and of the uncompiled versions of bytecoded commands.
+It can be used to measure the cost of [Tcl\_EvalObjEx][Eval], of the invocation of canonical lists, and of the uncompiled versions of bytecoded commands.

 As opposed to the [time] command, which runs the tested script for a fixed number of iterations, the **timerate** command runs it for a fixed time.
 Additionally, the compiled variant of the script will be used during the entire measurement, as if the script were part of a compiled procedure, if the **-direct** option is not specified.
 The fixed time period and possibility of compilation allow for more precise results and prevent very long execution times by slow scripts, making it practical for measuring scripts with highly uncertain execution times.